Federal OSHA · osha.gov

 Interval-based while covered (covered-status triggered) — NOT result-triggered

-• Medical and work history (asbestos exposure history; pulmonary, cardiovascular, and gastrointestinal status)
+• Medical and work history — special emphasis on the pulmonary, cardiovascular, and gastrointestinal systems

 Reporting Requirements